Import Resources into Terraform

-Terraform import brings existing infrastructure under state file management
+Terraform import brings existing infrastructure under state file management.
+Learn what import options you have.

 Terraform Import Command vs. The Import Block